Samsung YEPP: YP-T5

 The YP-T5 is a flash-memory digital audio player that supports MP3, WMA and Secure WMA (DRM) and records in WMA and MP3.
 It also supports SRS WOW HD and has an FM tuner.
 Its backlight color is adjustable.
 Most of the controls are provided by a jog, which has separate backlight (blue).
 The YP-T5 weighs 30 grams, and is powered by a single AAA battery which provides about 12 hours of continuous play.
 The YP-T5 is available with capacities of 128 and 256 MB.

 Other YEPP players

 YP-F1

 The YP-F1 is a necklace-like style flash digital audio player with an LCD screen.
 The faceplate of the player is swappable, with several color options available.
 Older players had the YEPP logo on the faceplate, while later models had just the SAMSUNG logo.
 Storage capacities include: 128 MB, 256 MB, 512 MB, and 1 GB, although the US did not receive the base 128 MB model.
 It connects to a computer with a USB cable to charge the 10-hour (claimed) lithium-polymer battery and transfer files.
 It supports the MP3, WMA (and WMA DRM), WAV, ASF, and Ogg formats.
 It can receive and record FM broadcasts, and supports voice recording.
-The size is 1.14" x 2.5" x 0.6".
+The size is 1.14 in × 2.5 in × 0.6 in.